agvxov/bashtutor/README.md

 This is done by appending file names to the array variable `${BASHTUTOR_TASK_FILE_LIST}`.
 Each task file name is assumed to be relative to the task file list.
 You may keep your tasks files in an arbitrary structure inside your module.
+The default task file name is `task_list.sh` and is automatically recognized.
+This has the advantage that the user will only have to pass the module directory, however it changes nothing else as long as the task file is passed explicitly.

 #### Task files
 Each task file must define the following functions: